 This man's been struck by Boogie Lightning |

-So why's this blu controversial?
-Well, another problem with the audio is that it's a censored TV track.
+Because why is Scorpion's blu so ding-dong controversial?
+Well, their audio uses the censored TV track.
 All the curse words have been replaced.
-Admittedly, this movie isn't as full of curse words as a lot, so most scenes get away unscathed, but a long argument towards the beginning of the film where Grimaldi's character is repeatedly accused of being a faggot has a whole new, altered meaning.
-Still, if you're not already familiar with the film, you won't notice most of them.
-Only one really sounds like something's wrong, where a girl in a car calls a guy an ass____, and the sound clearly cuts right out during the second syllable.
-Still, if you didn't know better, you'd probably think it was a drop out, like the line in the store, rather than a cleansing.
-So don't get me wrong, the film is visually uncut, with all the violence and nudity intact.
-It's just the language that's been cleaned up with this alternate audio track.
-But it's a shame, because otherwise this was easily the definitive version of the film.
+Admittedly, this movie isn't as full of curse words as a lot, so most scenes get away unscathed, but a long argument towards the beginning of the film where Grimaldi's character is repeatedly accused of being a f____t has a whole new, altered meaning.
+One line in particular really sounds like something's wrong, where a girl in a car calls a guy an ass____, and the sound clearly cuts right out during the second syllable.
+Severin/ Arrow have the proper uncut audio for both the theatrical and integral/ extended cuts, and if you're curious to hear the clean version, they give ya that, too, on the television cut.

 No comments: